sidharthv96/blog/content/posts/payment.md

 To get the best possible rates, you should always negotiate with the bank with respect to IBR/MMR (Inter-Bank Rate/Mid Market Rate) and not Card rate.

 They usually offer 40p below IBR if the amount is around $5000USD.
-But based on your relationship manager and branch, it can go down to 25-30p, or even less if you're lucky.
+But based on your relationship manager and branch, it can go down to 15-30p, or even less if you're ~~lucky~~ smart.
 Don't hesitate to enquire in multiple banks and leverage one against the other.
 The banks need you, so you have the upper hand here.

 ### Customer support